pponce/homebridge-script2/README.md

 # homebridge-script2

-Execute custom scripts via HomeKit / Apple Home using Homebridge.
+Run your own scripts from Apple Home and Siri using Homebridge.

 # ⚠️ **BREAKING CHANGE — BACK UP YOUR CONFIGURATION BEFORE UPDATING.**